goncalogoncalves/esqueleto/README.md

 Edit `DocumentRoot` and `Directory` accordingly (point to where you put the project inside the server)<br>

-This means that, everytime `esqueleto.dev` is called in the browser, it will load the index file inside the `DocumentRoot` folder
+This means that, everytime `esqueleto.localhost` is called in the browser, it will load the index file inside the `DocumentRoot` folder

 From the command prompt, navigate to the root of the project and execute:
 ```